-- GOV 8: Develop a procedure to review every bylaw and policy once per term. - LAP 1: If necessary, develop a Transit Bylaw to assign authority and penalties for fare collection, bus stops, passenger behavior enforcement, etc. - LAP 4: Consolidate and review the policies directing senior management determine gaps, if any. - LAP 5: Do a compliance check with all legal authorities in our territory (federal, provincial, municipal). - HR 5: Develop a professional development/training plan, possibly to include Banff Ambassador program. - HR 6: Investigate pension flexibility, to see whether it is possible to offer a choice between LAPP defined benefit plan and RRSP contributions. - HR 9: Develop an off-boarding process for all staff, including exit interview. - HR 10: Develop an on-boarding process for admin staff. - TS 3: Draft for commission approval and recommendation to the partners a policy to allow the Administrative Lead to make service adjustments (+/- 10% service hours) for operational needs without prior approval of the Contributing Partner(s). - TS 5: Complete study exploring provision of an on demand service for the severely disabled. - TS 12: Continue to expand Roam's involvement in Lake Louise local service. - TS 13: Explore on-demand service options to reach outlying areas. - TEC 8: Continue to investigate individual technology to deliver messages (area information) to riders on visitor-focused routes. - MCS 5: Define policy for how we will contribute to community events and initiatives, including how we will communicate about our contributions. - Evaluate and review Roam brand standard for currency and effectiveness. - MCS 8: Investigate multilingual communications and provide bilingual service as required.
-Conduct formal fare review like the one in 2018. - FS 3:Work with CUTA calculations and partners to calculate environmental benefit based on ridership and fuel consumption per service hour.
+GOV 8: Develop a procedure to review every bylaw and policy once per term.

+LAP 1: If necessary, develop a Transit Bylaw to assign authority and penalties for fare collection, bus stops, passenger behavior enforcement, etc.

+LAP 4: Consolidate and review the policies directing senior management - determine gaps, if any.

+LAP 5: Do a compliance check with all legal authorities in our territory (federal, provincial, municipal).

+HR 5: Develop a professional development/training plan, possibly to include Banff

+Ambassador program.

+HR 6: Investigate pension flexibility, to see whether it is possible to offer a choice between

+LAPP defined benefit plan and RRSP contributions.

+HR 9: Develop an off-boarding process for all staff, including exit interview.

+HR 10: Develop an on-boarding process for admin staff.

+TS 2: Draft for commission approval and recommendation to the partners a policy to allow the Administrative Lead to make service adjustments (+/- 10% service hours) for operational needs without prior approval of the Contributing Partner(s).

+TS 5: Get study done to explore provision of on-call service for severely handicapped.

+TS 11: Contine to expand Roam's involvement in Lake Louise local service.

+TS 12: Explore on-demand service options to reach outlying areas.

+TEC 8: Continue to investigate individual technology to deliver messages (area information) to riders on visitor-focused routes.

+MCS 5: Define policy for how we will contribute to community events and initiatives, including how we will communicate about our contributions.

+MCS 6: Evaluate and review Roam brand standard for currency and effectiveness.

+MCS 8: Investigate multilingual communications.

+FS 3: Conduct formal fare review like the one in 2018.

+PM 4: Work with CUTA calculations and partners to calculate environmental benefit based on ridership and fuel consumption per service hour.